Jun 14, 2013

 The highest priority for power restoration is always given to public safety and emergency facilities such as hospitals, emergency 911 call centers, and municipal water pumping stations.
 A video description of the storm restoration process is available online at http://www.dom.com/storm-center/how-we-restore-power.jsp.

-Dominion is one of the nation's largest producers and transporters of energy, with a portfolio of approximately 27,500 megawatts of generation.
-Dominion operates the nation's largest natural gas storage system and serves retail energy customers in 15 states.
-For more information about Dominion, visit the company's Web site at www.dom.com.
+Dominion Virginia Power is a unit of Dominion (NYSE: D), one of the nation's largest producers and transporters of energy.
+Dominion has a portfolio of approximately 27,000 megawatts of generation.
+It also operates one of the nation's largest underground natural gas storage systems and serves retail energy customers in 15 states.
+For more information about Dominion, visit the company's website at www.dom.com.

 SOURCE Dominion Virginia Power